Scouts (Scouting Ireland): Phoenix Patrol Challenge

 The Phoenix Patrol Challenge is the national Scoutcraft competition.
 It is organised by the National Events Team.
-Patrols of 8 members qualify from their respective Scout Counties to reach the 4 day event.
+To reach the 4-day event, patrols of 8 members qualify from their respective Scout Counties through qualifying county-level events, often known as a Shield or Cup.

 Patrols combine traditional Scout skills with team games.
 Tasks vary from year to year, with pioneering, water activities, hiking, bivouacking and crafts.
-There are separate prizes for Campcraft, Cooking, Logbook, Health & Safety, activity bases and special projects and the coveted overall winners' prize.
+There are separate prizes for campcraft, cooking, logbook, health and safety, activity bases and special projects and the overall winners' prize.

-The Phoenix evolved from the Melvin competition of Scouting Ireland (CSI) and the Smythe Cup of Scouting Ireland S.A.I.
+The Phoenix evolved from the Melvin competition of Scouting Ireland (CSI) and the Smythe Cup of Scouting Ireland (SAI).
 The name "Phoenix" was chosen for its symbolic meaning by the National Patrol Leaders' Forum in August 2004.

-The first official Phoenix Challenge was run in 2005 in Pallaskenry (County Limerick).
+The first official Phoenix Challenge was run in 2005 in Pallaskenry, County Limerick.
 Although, the National Patrol Challenge was held in Larch Hill in August 2004.
 Each Phoenix is themed and all of the activities relate to the theme.